jdsearcy03/portfolio/README.md

-# Jacob Searcy Portfolio
+# Jacob Searcy's Portfolio

-My portfolio.
+Originally forked rajshekhar26's Cleanfolio.
+Updated to a new version built by me.

-Built during and inspired by freeCodeCamp portfolio project
+Built during and inspired by freeCodeCamp's portfolio project for the Responsive Web Development Certification